Level3-REST/site/doc/profiles/alias.md

 ### Operate Alias

-A Client can operate an Alias resource as if it were the target resource as long as their client supports automatic redirection.
-The Client essentially operates against the target resource through the Alias resource.
+A client can operate an Alias resource as if it were the target resource as long as their client supports automatic redirection.
+The client essentially operates against the target resource through the Alias resource.

-If the Client does not support automatic redirection, then they need to be aware of the Alias resource and make operations directly against the URL in the `Location` header.
+If the client does not support automatic redirection, then they need to be aware of the Alias resource and make operations directly against the URL in the `Location` header.
 Clients need to examine the response code and act accordingly.
 For status code `307 Temporary Redirect`, the client should re-operate against the Alias URL for every request to work with the latest target URL.
 For status code `308 Permanent Redirect`, the client can memoize the `Location` URL and reuse it for subsequent operations.

 Some complications may arise in the automatic redirect experience if the target URL points to a different domain.
 Some of the request headers might be stripped away on the second request.
 The API server needs to configure [CORS](https://www.w3.org/TR/cors/) to allow necessary headers to apply to the cross-origin request.